laiquet/idtrackerai-enhanced/docs/source/user_guide/data_analysis.rst

 Cluster inspection
 ------------------

+After a successful tracking session with version 6 or higher, the clusters of the embedded images can be inspected via the command ``idtrackerai_inspect_clusters``.

 .. admonition:: Data policy
     :class: sidebar warning

     ``idtrackerai_inspect_clusters`` works with sessions tracked with :ref:`data policy <output>` ``idmatcher.ai`` or ``all``.

-After a successful tracking session with version 6 or higher, the clusters of the embedded images can be inspected via the command ``idtrackerai_inspect_clusters``.

-This uses the trained contrastive network (`ResNet`) to compute and store the image embeddings.
+This uses the trained contrastive network (`ResNet`) to compute and store the image embeddings in a CSV file.
 It then generates a scatter plot of their *t-SNE* representation, enabling visual inspection of the resulting clusters.
 The results are saved in `"session_folder/cluster_inspection"`.

+Predicted identities stored in the session's :class:`ListOfFragments` are used to color the scatter plot and populate the *identity* column in the CSV file.
+This can be replaced with groundtruth identities by providing a path to a validated trajectory file with the argument ``--gt_path``, see below.

 .. image:: ../_static/t-SNE_example_zebrafish_8.png